tddixon23/QuadGodFitness/ReadMe.md

 This is a desire to create my own logs of all things fitness.

 ## Features
-Description of features THAT ARE IN PROGRESS
+Description of DESIRED features THAT ARE IN PROGRESS

 * User Registration and Authentication
     * Backend: Spring Boot